Loading…

 Ruth Ikegah

-Community Lead, CHAOSS Project
+Community Manager, CHAOSS Africa

 Ruth Ikegah is an Open Source Program Manager, Technical Writer, GitHub Star, and Public Speaker.
 She serves as the Community Lead at CHAOSS Africa, working to improve the health of Open Source communities on the continent.
 She also doubles as a maintainer in the Diversity, Equity...
 Read More →